 1976-1979

 Harold Crosby was appointed president of FIU in January 1976, intending only to serve as interim president as a committee conducted a nationwide search.
-By August 1976, however, committee member could not reach agreement on any of the presidential candidates.
+By August 1976, however, committee members could not reach agreement on any of the presidential candidates.
 Instead, the committee decided to recommend Crosby, an experienced university educator and administrator who agreed to serve for three years.
 A Florida native, Crosby was an attorney who had served as a state circuit judge for five years before becoming a law professor at the University of Florida.
 In 1961, Crosby had become the assistant dean of the UF College of Law and later, dean of university relations and development.
 In 1964, Crosby left UF to become president of the University of West Florida, a post he held for 10 years.

 Crosby presided over a period of significant change and guided the university through a serious economic downturn.
 To respond to these changes, Crosby initiated a comprehensive self study of the university to examine objectives in every unit.
 He then revamped the organizational structure of FIU, creating the Division of Student Affairs and the first vice presidency position responsible for development.
 During his tenure, FIU opened the School of Public Affairs and Services.
 In addition, Crosby succeeded in opening FIU’s 1,700-acre North Miami campus, now known as Biscayne Bay.